Meet the Treasurer

 Vermont State Treasurer Beth Pearce

 Beth Pearce was elected to a third term in office in November 2014.
 She served her first term upon appointment to the position of Vermont State Treasurer by Governor Peter Shumlin in January 2010 and was elected to her second term as Treasurer in November 2012.
 Previous to assuming the role of State Treasurer, she served for more than seven years as Vermont's Deputy Treasurer.
 She accepted the appointment to Treasurer following the resignation of then Treasurer Jeb Spaulding, upon his appointment to Secretary of Administration.

 Experience and Focus

-Treasurer Pearce has more than 30 years of experience in government finance at both the state and local levels.
+Treasurer Pearce has almost 40 years of experience in government finance at both the state and local levels.
 As State Treasurer, she has emphasized the importance of maintaining Vermont's bond rating.
 Vermont has the highest general obligation bond ratings of any New England state.
 She continues her advocacy for conservative and affordable debt practices, prudent management of the pension systems, and responsible use of reserves.